karmada-io/karmada/docs/descheduler.md

             cpu: "2"
 ```

-It is possible for these 3 replicas to be divided into 3 member clusters averagely, i.e. 1 replica in each cluster.
+It is possible for these 3 replicas to be evenly divided into 3 member clusters, that is, one replica in each cluster.
 Now we taint all nodes in member1 and evict the replica.

 ```bash